 It’s too easy to accuse Dusk of merely copying Quake’s visual style.
 It’s a clear and deliberate choice with many practical effects on the final result.

 Another place where Dusk feels like Quake is movement.
 The player character moves fast and jumps far, skills he needs to keep ahead of his enemies.
-They will try to swarm the player character with sheer numbers, pin me in enclosed spaces, or bombard me with slow-moving projectiles coming from all directions.
+They will try to swarm the player character with sheer numbers, pin them in enclosed spaces, or bombard them with slow-moving projectiles coming from all directions.
 Dusk revels in the 1990s first-person shooting ethos of “if you’re standing still, you’re dead,” and it has the responsive controls to enforce that philosophy.

 The importance of movement is communicated to me immediately.
 The very first thing that happens upon a new game is three hulks lunge from the darkness.
 They dress as stereotypical hillbillies in flannel shirts and jean overalls.
 Each wields a growling chainsaw they use to try and carve the player character into pieces.